 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Tired of paying $80+/ month for cable television?
-Digital media receivers, are set top boxes that you can hook up to your TV to stream shows and movies from providers such as Hulu, Amazon, Netflix and others.
+Streaming media players are set top boxes that you can hook up to your TV to stream shows and movies from providers such as Hulu, Amazon, Netflix and others.
 They are becoming more reliable, readily available and affordable.
 The problem is that there’s so many on the market now, and they all differ in their functionality, service offerings and compatibility.
-Should you get a media receiver, and if so, which one?
+Should you get a media player, and if so, which one?

 As you’ve probably noticed, most network content providers (ABC, CBS, CNN, CW, FOX, MTV, Food Network, Bravo, etc.) are offering their content online, so you can stream and watch full episodes of shows you may have missed or forgotten to record.
 Some networks stream the shows from their websites directly (ie. “Survivor” episodes can be viewed on CBS.com), and others offer their content through aggregate networks such as Hulu.com, that have signed contracts with certain network providers.

-Does a Media Receiver Offer Everything My Cable Service Does?
+Does A Streaming Media Player Offer Everything My Cable Service Does?

 A media receiver offers access to pre-recorded tv shows and movies.
-Here are some of the pros and cons of a typical media receiver:
+Here are some of the pros and cons of a typical media player:

 What About Live TV?